aws/aws-sam-cli-app-templates/ruby2.7/cookiecutter-aws-sam-step-functions-sample-app/README.md

 A cookiecutter template to create a Ruby Step Functions Sample App (Stock Trader) boilerplate using [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).

-This application creates a stock trading workflow which runs on a pre-defined schedule.
-It demonstrates the power of Step Functions to orchestrate Lambda functions and other AWS resources to form complex and robust workflow, coupled with event-driven development using Amazon EventBridge.
+This application creates a mock stock trading workflow which runs on a pre-defined schedule.
+It demonstrates the power of Step Functions to orchestrate Lambda functions and other AWS resources to form complex and robust workflows, coupled with event-driven development using Amazon EventBridge.

 ## Requirements